-Well, the short answer – is it depends.
-There’s great variability between job titles – even if the scope is the same or has overlap with another title see in another organization.
+Well, the short answer – it depends.
+There’s great variability between job titles – even if the scope is the same or has overlap with another professional title.

 These roles provide coaching, which varies greatly from counseling, which is more of a clinical practice in behavior change or mental health support.
 Further, although the title of personal trainer doesn’t include coaching as part of the phrase, it’s certainly a characteristic of the field and occupation.

 What is a wellness coach?

 A wellness coach is typically someone who helps his or her clients develop strategies for improving all areas of personal wellness.